Run Logstash as a Windows Service with AlwaysUp

 • Review the output file you specified in step 8 for errors reported from Logstash.

-• From AlwaysUp, select Application > Report Activity > Today... to bring up a HTML report detailing the interaction between AlwaysUp and Logstash.
-The AlwaysUp Event Log Messages page explains the messages that may turn up.
+• From AlwaysUp, select Application > Report Activity > Today to bring up an HTML report detailing the interaction between AlwaysUp and Logstash.
+The AlwaysUp Event Log Messages page explains the more obscure messages.

 • Browse the AlwaysUp FAQ for answers to commonly asked questions and troubleshooting tips.